This package offers travel and entrance to the Somaliland marathon.

 Runners will be asked to try and raise US$1500 for the Darlington Foundation.
 Enough to allow someone to complete a three-year degree course.
 If this is achieved, the entrance fee to the marathon will be waived.

 Difficulty – Only as hard as a marathon.

-Comfort – There is some level comfort.
-The rooms have en suite bathrooms and some times in the day there is hot water, not the entire day.
+Comfort – There is some level of comfort.
+The rooms have en-suite bathrooms and sometimes in the day there is hot water, not the entire day.

 Day 1 – Hargeisa

 Arrive in Hargeisa.
-Airport pick up and transfer to Hotel.
+Airport pickup and transfer to Hotel.
 If there is time then you will be taken on a short tour of the city.
 There are not many sights as such but the money changers with their mountains of notes and the shops with paintings of the products they sell on the walls make for good photos.
-Other places of inerest include the War Memorial with its unusual monument of a crashed MiG fighter plane and the gold and khat markets.
+Other places of interest include the War Memorial with its unusual monument of a crashed MiG fighter plane and the gold and khat markets.